ktafakkori/feloopy/README.md

 <details>
 <summary>Basic variant</summary>

    This variant installs the base package without any additional features.
+It is the same as the basic variant.
+It installs FelooPy with its common dependencies.

    ```terminal
    pip install -U feloopy